XiangchiSong/ICSE2027-Hone/README.md

 This is the ICSE 2027 *Hone: Adaptive System-Level Orchestration for Federated Intelligent Software Systems* GitHub repository.

 ## System Code
-Currently, to verify the project's authenticity and reproducibility, we release a portion of the code here; please refer to the __*code*__ folder.
-To protect copyright, we hide the core Python files and some of the interface functionalities in the encapsulation; your understanding is appreciated.
+Currently, to verify the project's authenticity and reproducibility, we release a portion of the code here; please refer to the __*code/*__ folder.
+To protect copyright, we hide the core Python files and some of the interface functionalities in the encapsulation.
+Thank you for your understanding.
+We specifically performed the following operations:
+- **component_libs.py**: The components' structure used in the Hone framework; the entire file is hidden.
+- **hone_utils.py**: The function utils required by Hone; the entire file is hidden.
+- **fl_algs.py**: The core algorithm for Hone is temporarily hidden.
+- **parameterParse.py**: The parameters interface for Hone is temporarily hidden.
+- **main.py**: The function call interface is temporarily hidden.
 The complete code will be released after the paper is published.

 ## Table of Contents
 * Parameters and Model Configurations